Akhtaruzzaman Ranjan

-Akhtaruzzaman is a Bangladeshi politician.
-He is a freedom fighter of the Liberation war of Bangladesh in 1971.
+Akhtaruzzaman Ranjan is a Bangladeshi politician.
+He is a freedom fighter of the Liberation War of Bangladesh in 1971.
 He is a former member of parliament for Kishoreganj-2.

 Career

 Akhtaruzzaman was elected to parliament from Kishoreganj-2 as a Bangladesh Nationalist Party (BNP) candidate in 1991 and 1996.
-He is retired major of Bangladesh Army.
+He is a retired major of the Bangladesh Army.
 He was suspended from the BNP after planning to return to the parliament of Bangladesh against the wishes of his party.
-BNP was then the opposition Party of Bangladesh and was boycotting parliament.
+BNP was then the opposition party of Bangladesh and was boycotting parliament.
 In February 2022, Ranjan was dismissed from the BNP for doing activities against the party.
+In December 2025, he joined Bangladesh Jamaat-e-Islami.

 Ranjan is the chairman of Gachihata Aquaculture Farms Ltd, which was listed on the stock market in 1998.